dopedao/prs/README.md

 A simple token-based game of skill deployed on ethereum-based blockchains.

-This repo makes extensive use of the [hardhat](https://hardhat.org) smart contract development and deployment framework; for development, testing, and deployment.
+This repo makes extensive use of the [hardhat](https://hardhat.org) smart contract framework; for development, testing, and deployment.

 ## Setup